A minimum of 64 UCAS points

 Opportunities for feedback on your progress will be available throughout your course.
 This will be provided in many formats, including written and verbal.
 Feedback on graded work is supplied via Turnitin or directly from the module tutor.
 The majority of assessment submissions are made via Turnitin and feedback for coursework is provided within 20 working days after the submission date.
 If for unforeseen reasons this is not possible, the reasons will be communicated to the students within 2 weeks and the feedback prioritised within the department.

 Written feedback will be supported verbally should the student require clarification.
 Formative assessment feedback will be provided at the time of completion where possible, with more detailed summative feedback for reports.

-During induction week, the students are given an Induction Timetable, which is located within a course specific brochure.
+During induction week, the students are given an Induction Timetable, which is located within a course specific handbook.

-During the second year students are required to undertake placements as a mandatory part of the course.
+During the second-year students are required to undertake work placements as a mandatory part of the course.

-- Students may progress onto the BSc (Hons) Applied Equine Behaviour Top-Up
+- Students may progress onto the BSc (Hons) Equine Behaviour and Welfare Top-Up

 - Rehabilitation and therapy centre management

 Please note: acceptance onto riding units is subject to assessment and weight limit of 13 stone.

 As a Higher Education student, you will have two main costs to meet; your tuition fees and living costs.